denver1117/scikit-ext/README.md

     a `GridSearchCV` model for each estimator/param_grid.
 Chooses the best fitted `GridSearchCV` model.
 Inherits sklearn's `BaseSearchCV` class, so attributes and methods are all similar to `GridSearchCV`.
+- `PrunedPipeline`: Extension to native sklearn `Pipeline` intended for text learning pipelines with a vectorization step and a feature selection step.
+Instead of remembering all vectorizer vocabulary elements and selecting appropriate features at prediction time, the extension prunes the vocabulary after fitting to only include elements who will ultimately survive the feature selection filter applied later in the pipeline.
+This reduces memory and improves prediction latency.
+Predictions will be identical to those made with a trained `Pipeline` model.
+Inherits sklearn's `Pipeline` class, so attributes and methods are all similar to `Pipeline`.
 - `IterRandomEstimator`: Meta-Estimator intended primarily for unsupervised estimators whose fitted model can be heavily dependent on an arbitrary random initialization state.
 It is